womanonrails/womanonrails.com/_i18n/en/_posts/2021-08-20-logitech-g915-tkl.md

 To discover all possible commands, I recommend you to read the manual.
 In my case, it can be found here: `ratbagctl "Logitech G915 TKL LIGHTSPEED Wireless RGB Mechanical Gaming Keyboard" --help`.
 There is a possibility to configure profiles or create your macros too.

+**Tip from <a href="https://github.com/yawor" title="@yawor GitHub page" target='_blank' rel='nofollow'>@yawor</a>**, who is the person responsible for Logitech G915 pull request on g810-leds (more about that below):

+> You should be careful with ratbag.
+When you set LED from ratbagctl, it writes that configuration to onboard flash.
+Basically, it overwrites the stored profile (you can even select which of the 3 profiles you want to write to).
+I've had some issues when I tried to set some colours.
+I've also noticed that it messed up power saving settings, and the keyboard backlight doesn't timeout at all (only the G logo blinks for a moment after ~ 30 seconds of inactivity).

 ## G810-led

 Another project which tries to support Logitech keyboards on Linux is **G810-led**.
 It supports keyboards like Logitech G213, G410, G413, G512, G513, G610, G810, G815, G910, and GPRO.
 During I'm writing this article, there is a pull request including changes for Logitech G915.
 The Logitech G915 TKL keyboard should be 100% compatible with the full G915.
 When I tried this PR for the first time, I couldn't connect with my keyboard.
 After all the command which works: